Welcome to today's edition of the Rush 24-7 podcast.

 That is just flat out ridiculous.

-The dangerous thing is there are going to be some Democrat women, just like there's some old people who think Republicans want to cut their social security.
+The dangerous thing is there are going to be some Democrat women, just like there's some old people that think Republicans want to cut their Social Security.

-And there is no man-made global warming because there is no science.
+And there is no man-made global warming because there is no side.

 I'm not even going to get into that.